Ryan Smith (cornerback, born 1993): 2018

-Smith attempted to retain his role as a starting cornerback during training camp, but saw heavy competition from Vernon Hargreaves and the Buccaneers’ second round picks in the 2018 NFL Draft, M. J. Stewart and Carlton Davis.
-Head coach Dirk Koetter named Smith the fourth cornerback on the depth chart to start the regular season, behind Brent Grimes, Vernon Hargreaves, and Carlton Davis.
+Smith made the effort to retain his role as a starting cornerback during training camp, but saw heavy competition from Hargreaves, as well as the Buccaneers' second round selections in the 2018 NFL draft, M. J. Stewart and Carlton Davis.
+Koetter named Smith the fourth cornerback on the depth chart to start the regular season, behind Grimes, Hargreaves, and Davis.

 In Week 2, Smith collected a season-high nine combined tackles and made two pass deflections during a 27–21 victory against the Philadelphia Eagles.
-On November 25, 2018, Smith broke up a pass attempt and made his first career interception as the Buccaneers defeated the San Francisco 49ers 27–9 in Week 12.
-Smith intercepted a pass by quarterback Nick Mullens, that was initially intended for wide receiver Dante Pettis, during the fourth quarter.
-Smith finished the season with 38 combined tackles (31 solo), five pass deflections, and one interception in 16 games and six starts.
+On November 25, 2018, Smith broke up a pass attempt and made his first career interception as the Buccaneers defeated the San Francisco 49ers 27–9 in Week 12; Smith intercepted a pass from quarterback Nick Mullens intended for wide receiver Dante Pettis during the fourth quarter.
+Smith finished the season with 38 combined tackles (31 solo), 5 pass deflections, and 1 interception in 16 games with six starts.